-In spite of their name, these largest of all dogs hail from Germany originally.
+In spite of their name, these largest of all dog breeds hail from Germany originally.
 The Great Dane is one of the giant breeds, standing about 30 inches high and weighing up to 130 pounds.
 But they are gentle giants who are often sensitive and shy, a surprising trait for an animal their size.

 Danes can make wonderful family companions, as they’re gentle and easy to train.
 They get along well with other dogs, though you may find that your smaller dogs run the pack, while your Great Dane hangs back.
 Train it with a gentle, friendly voice, and you’ll find yourself with a loyal companion who weighs as much as you do.

-Dogs have been man’s best friend for thousands of years, and some of the best big dog breeds come out of Germany.
+Dogs have been man’s best friend for thousands of years, and some of the best big dog breeds for families come out of Germany.
 In addition to the larger German breeds mentioned here, smaller German dog breeds include Dachshunds, Schnauzers, Pomeranians, and more.
 All can be wonderful dogs if you give them the attention, training, and socialization they need.

 If you’d like to learn more about dogs and their care, check out the rest of our site at Canine Weekly.
 We have information about grooming, training, nutrition, and more.
 Check out our articles about dog breeds and health today.